Edwinjossy/loan-prediction/README.md

 ## Loan Approval Prediction Webapp

-This repository consists of files required for implementation and deployment of Loan Approval Prediction.
+This repository consists of files required for implementation and deployment of Loan Approval Prediction webapp.

 ## Data: